GeauxWeisbeck4/GeauxWeisbeck4.dev-V1.0/README.md

 # GeauxWeisbeck4.dev
 My Official Website

-I like to code sick stuff.
-Creating my professional page with what I can do.
-Hit me up if you are looking up for a Full Stack Developer.

-The website should start with the index.html and I need to figure that out to post my project. andrew@GeauxWeisbeck4.dev
+I'm Andrew and I love coding and building beautiful websites and apps.
+I'm currently finishing up a project for a Section4 Innovation Sprint, so I can't complete all the details at the moment for my website, but I need to finish my project.
+I will be back to working on this shortly.